 Furthermore, hackers are now playing on people's concerns about the situation, their natural need for information and interaction, to drive cyber attacks.

 There is an urgent need to step up educating employees about cybersecurity, social engineering methods used by hackers, and what employees as end users can do to protect themselves as they work from home.

 Take a more open approach to hiring for cybersecurity positions

 The global talent shortage in cybersecurity is eye-popping.
-Today, up to three million cybersecurity positions are unfilled globally, and the number will only keep growing.
+Research by Cybersecurity Ventures indicates that by 2021, up to 3.5 million cybersecurity positions will be unfilled globally, and the number will only keep growing.
 Industry surveys indicate that between half to two-thirds of organizations have understaffed cybersecurity teams; the average open position takes six months to fill.
 And the longer an organization takes to fill a position, the more attacks it suffers in any given year.
 It's becoming clear that companies need to radically advance the way they hire and retain cybersecurity talent.